Crunch-ai/Bounty-Hunter-/README.md

 # BountyHunter

-  BountyHunter automates Web Application scanning for Bug Bounty Hunting.
+  BountyHunter automates Web Application scanning for Bug Bounty Hunting using python and Beautifulsoup.

 ## Description